Skeleton of isometric Tensor Network States for Abelian String-Net Models

-From these arguments we see that deformed isoTNS can only host continuous quantum phase transitions without anyon condensation.
+We see that deformed isoTNS host continuous quantum phase transitions without anyon condensation.
 Critical points are realized when the gap of the transfer matrix shared by the quantum state and the stochastic automaton closes.
+(It should be noted that this is the transfer matrix in the time-like direction $y$, i.e., it is rotated by 45 degrees compared to the unit vectors of the square lattice.)
 As an example, we construct a path which crosses multiple fixed points with the same local Hilbert space dimension $N = 4$; see \fig{fig:Path} and Sec.
-D of the SM~\cite{supp}.
+E of the SM~\cite{supp}.
 The path includes pairs of $\mathbb{Z}_2$ string-net layers as well as the intrinsic $\mathbb{Z}_4$ string-nets.
 In total, four distinct phases are explored: We start with a phase transition from a pair of double-semion models (DS) to a pair of $\mathbb{Z}_2$ toric codes, where the models differ only in the braiding statistics of their excitations (yellow to violet)~\cite{xu_tensor2018}.
 This transition needs a double-line description as the sign structure of the double-semion model is non-local.
 From the fixed point of two decoupled toric code layers, we pass a phase transition to the $\mathbb{Z}_4$ toric code (violet to purple).
-This is an example of a more general coupling of $k$-layer $\mathbb{Z}_N$ toric code states to a $\mathbb{Z}_{N^k}$ toric code, where the class of allowed loop configurations changes across the phase transition.
+This is an example of a more general coupling of $k$-layer $\mathbb{Z}_N$ toric code states to a $\mathbb{Z}_{N^k}$ toric code, where the class of allowed loop configurations, i.e. the local branching constraint, changes across the phase transition.
 Finally, we implement a phase transition between phases with the same topological order, but different fractionalization patterns for the anyonic excitations under a global symmetry~\cite{essin_classifying2013, chen_symmetry_2017, liu_simulating2024}.
 These are distinct phases as long as the symmetry is preserved, and is referred to as symmetry enriched topological order.
 We can tune from the $\mathbb{Z}_4$ toric code with trivial fractionalization pattern for all excitations under a global anti-unitary $\mathbb{Z}_2^T$ symmetry $\{ 1, \mathcal{K}X^{2} \} $, where $\mathcal{K}$ is complex conjugation, to another state where the vertex excitation $e_4$ exhibits non-trivial symmetry fractionalization (purple to turquoise).
 They are distinguished by a membrane order parameter $\langle O_{e_4} \rangle$ which is zero for non-trivial fractionalization~\cite{pollmann_detection_2012, zaletel_detecting_2014, huang_detection_2014}.